sinsunsan/archiref_wiki/Database-api.md

   $query->fields('u', array('utid', 'nid', 'vid', 'field', 'name', 'basename'))  ;
   $result = $query->execute();
 ```
+Short syntax, with chaining methods
+db_select return an object, and each method return the modified object
 ```
 <?php
 // Create an object of type SelectQuery and directly